 Halting the extinction of the rarest birds in the Americas is essential to our mission and at the center of many of our bird reserve projects.

 Globally, we help to prevent extinction by acting as Chair of the Alliance for Zero Extinction.
-Formed in 2000 and launched worldwide in 2005, the AZE engages more than 100 nongovernmental biodiversity conservation organizations working to prevent species extinctions.
-It works to identify and safeguard the places where species evaluated to be Endangered or Critically Endangered under IUCN-World Conservation Union criteria are restricted to single remaining sites.
+Formed in 2000 and launched worldwide in 2005, the AZE engages more than 120 nongovernmental biodiversity conservation organizations working to prevent species extinctions.
+It works to safeguard the places where species evaluated to be Endangered or Critically Endangered on the IUCN Red List of Threatened Species that are restricted to single remaining sites.

-Through AZE, we have identified 588 sites for 920 species of mammals, birds, amphibians, reptiles, conifers, and reef-building corals, providing a tool to defend against many of the most predictable species losses.
+Through AZE, we have identified 853 sites for 1,483 species across 18 taxonomic groups, providing a tool to defend against many of the most predictable species losses.

 At ABC, we use AZE to prioritize our site-based conservation work, such as reserve creation, focusing first on AZE bird species and sites.
-Examples include the Huembo Reserve in Peru, created to protect the Marvelous Spatuletail, and El Paujil Reserve in Colombia, which safeguards the Blue-billed Curassow.
+Examples include the Yunguilla Reserve in Ecuador, created to protect the Pale-headed Brush-finch, and the Araripe Oasis Reserve in Brazil, which safeguards the Araripe Manakin.